 One tool that will help you to better define your marketplace is social media.
 Social platforms such as Facebook are what potential customers use to discuss their wants and needs, and to get product feedback from others in their social network.
 You can use this social media data to gain critical insights that you can use to formulate both offline- and online-sales strategies that work.

 Having a clearly-defined target audience allows you to prioritise your current and prospective customer base.
 Then you can put your best efforts and resources to work on your most promising opportunities.

 Keep in mind that different products and services may require different sales strategies.

 3. Implement and execute your sales strategies

 C-level execs need to see a better bottom line, and they will get on board if they are convinced that proposed sales strategies can generate more revenue.
-Sales reps need to close more sales, and they will more readily accept and execute sales strategies that they feel are designed to help them get lead after lead, and meet and exceed sales quotas and goals.
+Sales reps need to close more sales, and they will more readily accept and execute sales strategies that they feel are designed to help them meet and exceed sales quotas and goals.

 The effective execution of sales strategies requires constant monitoring and analysis.
 It is imperative to determine what is working and what is not.
-Finding a sales strategy example from another company in your same industry may help.
-Tracking the customer journey through the sales funnel and identifying where they become disengaged will enable you to identify where customer needs are not being met, and allow your organization to make fixes to ensure sales strategy success.
+Tracking the customer journey through the sales funnel and identifying where they become disengaged will help to identify where customer needs are not being met, and allow your organisation to make fixes to ensure sales strategy success.